ED HUGHES composer, artistic director

 ALISON HUGHES clarinet

 The British clarinettist Alison Hughes studied at Leeds University and at the Hochschule für Musik in Weimar, Germany.
 She furthered her studies at the Royal Northern College of Music in Manchester.
 Here she was awarded a PGDip in clarinet performance and a Professional Performance Diploma (RNCM) with distinction in chamber music.
 Alison continues to enjoy a varied career performing with orchestras, ensembles and as a soloist throughout the UK and internationally.
 She was a founder member of the Manchester-based Fell Clarinet Quartet, which won awards from the Tunnell Trust and Live Music Now.
-Alison performs with various chamber ensembles including the international Camilleri Trio.
-In 2003 Alison moved to Mexico where she worked as Principal Clarinettist with the State of Mexico Symphony Orchestra, and from April 2008 until August 2009 she worked with the Malta Philharmonic Orchestra as Principal Clarinettist on E flat and Bass Clarinet.
-Alison is also a qualified Music Therapist and works in various fields including learning disabilities, autism and dementia care.
+Alison's orchestral positions include Principal Clarinet with the State of Mexico Symphony Orchestra, and Principal E flat and Bass Clarinet with Malta Philharmonic Orchestra.
+Alison is a founding member of the Mayflower Ensemble, collaborating with diverse contemporary composers and performing artists.
+Future recitals include Messiaen Quartet for the End of Time, and 'Discovering English Chamber Music'.
+Alison is also an educational workshop facilitator, a qualified music therapist and the producer of Performing Arts Collaboration South.

 CHRISTINA WOODS violin